cameron5906/buddy-cli/README.md

 ## 🙏 Acknowledgements

-- Thanks to OpenAI, Google, and Anthropic for developing some fantastic models for this use case
+- Thanks to OpenAI, Google, and Anthropic, and the Open Source community for developing this technology
 - Inspired by the needs of developers and those learning their way around the command-line, everywhere.